QuantumJaguar/my-extensions-legal/vppm-privacy-policy/index.md

 ## Terms of Use

-By installing and using "VoicePresso Password Manager," you agree to the following terms.
+By installing and using "Vppm Password Manager," you agree to the following terms.

 ### 1. This is a Tool, Not a Service